Chamber Shares 2019 Session Highlights

 Jun.
 4, 2019

-2019 has been a year of firsts: new governor, new speaker, new senate majority leader, new speaker again, to name a few.
-This was also a year of firsts for the Chattanooga Area Chamber of Commerce.
-This was the first year we’ve had a full time presence in Nashville during session actively involved in daily activities.
+2019 has been a year of firsts: new governor, new senate majority leader, new house leadership, to name a few.
+This was also a year of firsts for the Chattanooga area Chamber of Commerce.

-To make sure our work remains impactful, we polled our members on their public policy interests.
+To ensure our efforts accurately reflect the priorities of our members, we polled them on their Public Policy interests.
 Based on results, we developed the 2019 Public Policy Agenda that served as our playbook this session.
 We intentionally brought in elected officials from across the state to give our members the opportunity to hear directly from decision makers about the topics at hand.
 And we grew our advocacy network through legislative updates, social media and many face-to-face meetings.

 In fact, all the changes occurring at the state level made it a perfect time for the Chattanooga Chamber to sharpen our public policy focus.

 Were we impactful?
 Let’s take a look.

 Based on our member survey, our top five legislative priorities were: economic development, talent development, transportation and infrastructure, public safety and health care.